Interaction Graphs: Exponentials: Thick Graphs and Contraction

 \subsection{Thick Graphs and Contraction}

 In this section, we will explain how the introduction of thick graphs allow the definition of contraction by using the fact that edges can go from a slice to another (contrarily to sliced graphs).
 In the following, we will be working with sliced thick graphs.
-The way contraction is dealt with by using slice-changing edges is quite simple, and the graph which will implement this transformation is essentially the same as the graph implementing additive contraction (i.e. the graph implementing distributivity — \autoref{distributivity} — restricted to the location of contexts) modified with a change of slices.
+The way contraction is dealt with by using slice-changing edges is quite simple, and the graph which will implement this transformation is essentially the same as the graph implementing additive contraction (i.e.\ the graph implementing distributivity -- \autoref{distributivity} -- restricted to the location of contexts\footnote{We did not insist on this up to this point in the paper, but the interpretation of proofs is here \emph{locative}, i.e.\ to define properly the interpretation of proofs and formulas, all occurrences of formula are given a distinct \emph{location} -- here a set of vertices; a measurable set when we will consider graphings.}) modified with a change of slices.

 The graph we obtain is then the superimposition of two $\de{Fax}$, but where one of them goes from one slice to the other.

 \begin{definition}[Contraction] Let $\phi: V^{A}\rightarrow W_{1}$ and $\psi: V^{A}\rightarrow W_{2}$ be two bijections with $V^{A}\cap W_{1}=V^{A}\cap W_{2}=W_{1}\cap W_{2}=\emptyset$.
 We define the project $\de{Ctr}^{\phi}_{\psi}=(0,\text{\textnormal{Ctr}}^{\phi}_{\psi})$, where the graph $\text{\textnormal{Ctr}}^{\phi}_{\psi}$ is defined by: